lcondliffe/PromptBridge/README.md

 # PromptBridge

-A clean web UI to send a single prompt to multiple LLMs (via OpenRouter), view each model’s response in its own pane, and then use a nominated model to summarize for consensus, contradictions, caveats, and recommendations.
+A clean web UI to send a single prompt to multiple LLMs (via OpenRouter) and view each model’s response in its own pane, side-by-side.

 ## Features

-- Select multiple models and one summarizer model (fetched from OpenRouter)
+- Browse and select multiple models (fetched from OpenRouter)
 - Paste your OpenRouter API key (stored locally in your browser)
 - Send a prompt once; responses stream into separate panes
-- Generate a structured summary from a nominated model
+- Per-pane Stop/Copy and a global Stop all control
 - Light/dark-friendly Tailwind UI

 ## Getting Started